stevoslates/LeveragingLLMforVulnDetection/README.md

 # Experiment Code

 All experiments cary out binary vulnerability classificaiton by queryingh GPT-4 through OpenAI API.
 API key has been removed for publishing here as it is owned by Aveni.
-All experiments were carried out in jupyter notebooks to
+All experiments were carried out in jupyter notebooks using Python.

 * Experiment 1 - Zero-shot Learning Baseline
 * Experiment 4 - Few-Shot Learning Baseline